temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

   - The Activity Options in a call to spawn an Activity Execution (local or nonlocal).
   - The Child Workflow Options in a call to spawn a Child Workflow Execution.
   - Call to Signal an External Workflow Execution.
+- Adding a Signal Handler for a Signal Type that has not been sent to this Workflow Execution.

 ### Intrinsic non-deterministic logic